microsoft/MoGe/README.md

 ## 🌟 Features

-* **Accurate 3D geometry estimation**: Estimate point maps & depth maps & normal maps from open-domain single images with high precision.
+* **Accurate 3D geometry estimation**: Estimate point maps & depth maps & [normal maps](docs/normal.md) from open-domain single images with high precision -- all capabilities in one model, one forward pass.
 * **Optional ground-truth FOV input**: Enhance model accuracy further by providing the true field of view.
 * **Flexible resolution support**: Works seamlessly with various resolutions and aspect ratios, from 2:1 to 1:2.
 * **Optimized for speed**: Achieves 60ms latency per image (A100 or RTX3090, FP16, ViT-L).
 Adjustable inference resolution for even faster speed.